What is Robin sequence?

 What are the chances that any future children will have the condition?

-If you've had a child with syndromic Robin sequence, there is as high as 50 percent chance that a future child will have the condition as well.
+If your child has syndromic Robin sequence, there is as high as 50 percent chance that a future child will have the condition as well.
 If your child has nonsyndromic Robin sequence, there is no inherited risk for future children to be affected.

 What problems can I expect my child to have?